 No one has favorited this theater yet

 A conversion of a former bus garage, by architect A.H.
 Steele, for a private consortium and the Associated British Cinemas(ABC) chain.
-The main entrance was at 20 Cannon Street, which today the street no longer exists, with a secondary entrance in New Street.
+The main entrance was at 20 Cannon Street, through a narrow entrance which was also the entrance to the Metropole Hotel.
+There was a secondary entrance in New Street.
+The auditorium was behind the Metropole Building.
 The Plaza Cinema was opened on 1st July 1929 with the silent films Madge Bellamy in "Mother Knows Best" and Betty Compson in "Life’s Mockery".

 All seating was on a single level, apart from a private box at the rear.
 The Plaza Cinema had a cafe for the convenience of its patrons.
 It was equipped for ‘talkies’ in November 1929, when "Broadway Melody" was screened.
 It was taken over fully by ABC on 2nd March 1931.